 Adult students who enroll in Locklin Tech programs must take the Test of Adult Basic Education (TABE) as designated by the Department of Education.
 The TABE is used to assess a student's mastery of basic skills.
 The TABE fee for testing is \$20.
-Testing is scheduled with the Technical Resource Center and an exam fee receipt, as well as a photo ID, must be presented at the time of testing.
+Testing is scheduled with the Testing Center and an exam fee receipt, as well as a photo ID, must be presented at the time of testing.
 Basic skills must be achieved before an adult student can receive a certificate as a program completer.
-Students are expected to test, remediate and retest within nine (9) weeks of their enrollment date.
+Students are expected to test, within six (6) weeks of their enrollment date.